-person(f). '''
+person(f).

-'''
+known_female(a).

 known_female(b).

-known_female(c).

 known_male(d).

-'''
+known_male(e). '''

 The disjunctive rule expresses the probability of a person of unknown sex of being male or female depending on the number of males and females that are known.
 This is an example of the use of expressions in the probabilities in the head that depend on variables in the body.
 The probabilities are well defined because they always sum to 1 (unless P is 0).